Boost your fundraising by thinking about the donor and being focused

 Director of Fundraising, Sarah Bissell, says autism is currently costing the UK Government around £32 billion a year but that only £4 million a year is invested in autism research:

 “Autism research is woefully underfunded.
 We took the position that if we didn’t change our approach, nothing would ever change for autistic people.
 We wanted to start a ‘revolution’ and increase the amount of funding for research.”

 The fundraising strategy concentrated on five key areas: developing corporate partnerships, seeking partnerships in sectors with an affinity for autism, creating research proposals and a stewardship program, innovating across income streams, and raising awareness of autism through campaigning and policy work.

 Building new partnerships with corporate businesses was a key part of the strategy, with Deutsche Bank becoming the charity’s first official corporate partner.
 The bank’s employees raised over £1.1 million by holding fundraising events at their offices.

 But it wasn’t just about raising funds.
 For Autistica, it was important to think about what motivates people to get involved with charities and think outside the box.

-“You need to involve corporate partners in your strategic positioning and find ways to get people’s hands dirty and involved in volunteering,” explains Sarah.
+“You need to involve corporate partners in your strategic positioning and find ways to get people’s hands dirty and involved in volunteering,” explains Bissell.
 “It’s about being innovative.
 Yes, it’s a resource cost for the charity as it’s not about fundraising, but it builds passion and supports your fundraising efforts in the long run.”